Gianluca Bianchin

 [Aug 20] Our paper “Online Optimization of Switched LTI Systems Using Continuous-Time and Hybrid Accelerated Gradient Flows” is available on ArXiv

-[March 20] Our paper “Routing Apps May Deteriorate Stability in Traffic Networks: Oscillating Congestions and Robust Information Design” is available on ArXiv
+[Mar 20] Our paper “Navigation Systems May Deteriorate Stability in Traffic Networks” is available on ArXiv